cashmurb/bnb-booking-platform/README.md

 ## What guests can do

 - Browse the three rooms and check real-time availability
-- Book a room in three steps — pick dates, enter details, confirm — with the total calculated automatically (room rate, extra-guest fee, cleaning fee)
+- Book a room in three steps.
+Pick dates, enter details, confirm with the total calculated automatically (room rate, extra-guest fee, cleaning fee)
-- Download a real PDF receipt right after booking
+- Receive a booking confirmation email
-- Read the actual cancellation policy
+- Download a PDF receipt right after booking
-- Leave a review after their stay, using the reference number from their receipt — no account needed
+- Leave a review after their stay, using the reference number from their receipt
 - Ask a chat widget quick questions (parking, cancellation, etc.), or message the Owner directly on Facebook if it can't answer
 - See a real, calendar-based view of which dates are already taken

 ## What the Owner and Staff can do

-Everything below lives behind sign-in at `/login`, completely separate from the guest site — a signed-in Owner or Staff account can never see the guest pages, and a guest can never reach the dashboard.
+Everything below lives behind sign-in at `/login`, completely separate from the guest site.
+The signed-in Owner or Staff account can never see the guest pages, and a guest can never reach the dashboard.

 - **Dashboard** — a real-time overview: active bookings, upcoming check-ins, this month's occupancy, a mini calendar, upcoming tasks, and any guest reviews waiting for approval
 - **Bookings** — see every booking, open one for full details, create a booking manually (for a phone or walk-in guest), and archive old ones to keep the main list clean without deleting anything